Alzheimer's & Dementia

 CareHub App Updates

-- ADL Tracking Module: New calendar-based interface for feeding, bathing, toileting, mobility, dressing
+- ADL tracking module: calendar-based interfaces for feeding, bathing, toileting, mobility, and dressing.

-- Behavioral Log: Quick-entry for agitation, wandering, sundowning, mood changes
+- Behavioral log: quick entry for agitation, wandering, sundowning, and mood change.

-- Multi-User Permissions: Family admin, paid caregiver, professional nurse roles with different access levels
+- Multi-user permissions: family admin, paid caregiver, and professional nurse roles with separate access levels.

-- Incident Reporting: Falls, skin breakdown, behavioral episodes with photo upload
+- Incident reporting: falls, skin breakdown, behavioral episodes, and medication refusals with photo upload.

 ProviderConnect Updates

-- Q4 2026: ADL tracking module design + prototype complete
+- Q4 2026: ADL tracking module design and prototype complete.

 Federal Signal